Updated March 2020

 Where can I find MYO and DCI together?

-A new product called Ovasitol (by Theralogix) has just come onto the market and promises to promote menstrual regularity and normal ovarian function.* Ovasitol is the first “combined inositol” supplement for women with PCOS and remains the most trusted.
+Ovasitol (by Theralogix) has become a foundational supplement for women searching for a natural way to promote menstrual regularity and normal ovarian function.* Ovasitol is the first “combined inositol” supplement for women with PCOS and remains the most trusted.

 Not only does it combine MYO and DCI, but it does so at an ideal ratio, mimicking healthy blood plasma.
 This optimal combination will improve insulin sensitivity and promote normal hormone levels which can restore menstrual regularity and enhance ovary function.

-Ovasitol is 100% pure inositol (no maltodextrin or fillers) and contains 100mg of DCI and 4000 mg of MYO.
+Ovasitol is 100% pure inositol (no maltodextrin or fillers) and contains 100mg of DCI and 4000 mg of MYO (40:1 ratio).
 The DCI is a purposefully lower dose than I have been taking as well, since the 600 mg dose in light of new research, may be too high.

 Ovasitol does not contain folic acid since if you are pregnant or trying to conceive, that is already in your prenatal vitamin, and too much can be damaging.
 I do not advocate supplementing with folic acid at any rate; I suggest using folate.
 This is one reason I do not suggest the inositol supplement Pregnitude.
 For more information on folic acid vs. folate, read my article here.

 My former regimen of Ovaboost and Chiral Balance was $263.85 ($86.85 for Ovaboost and $177 for Chiral Balance) for 3 months.
-Ovasitol will cost me $78 for the same timeframe.
-The downside, if you are trying to get pregnant, is the loss of folate, melatonin and the antioxidants contained in Ovaboost that can support egg quality.
+Ovasitol costs $78 for the same time frame (plus there is always free shipping on Ovasitol at the PCOS Diva Store).

 I am confident taking Ovasitol because it is produced in a thoughtful way by a reputable company.
 Theralogix formulated Ovasitol with an advisory board of leading reproductive specialists, and it was vetted by NSF® International (a non-profit certification program) for purity, content accuracy and freedom from contaminants.
 Inositols are relatively unregulated nutritional supplements.
 This means there is no one monitoring for variance between batches of a product or even contamination by other substances.
 Voluntary third party monitoring reassures me of Theralogix’s commitment to a quality product.